Th17 lymphocyte

 This section has been translated automatically.

-The crucial factors for the differentiation of IL-17 producing cells are the cytokines IL-6 and TGF-beta.
+The decisive factors for the differentiation of IL-17 producing cells are the cytokines IL-6 and TGF-beta.
 It has now been established that IL-17 is not just a single cytokine, but an entire cytokine family with 6 members.

-The IL-17 receptor (IL-17R) is expressed by myeloid cells, B and T lymphocytes, epithelial and endothelial cells, and fibroblasts, among others.
-IL-17 induces the expression of G-CSF, IL-8, and IL-6 in target cells, resulting in enhanced granulocytopoiesis and neutrophil granulocyte activation and attraction.
-In addition, IL-17 induces the expression of several proinflammatory mediators, such as IL-1, IL-6, PGE2, cyclooxygenase 2, and matrix metalloproteinases.
+The IL-17 receptor(IL-17R) is expressed by myeloid cells, B and T lymphocytes, epithelial and endothelial cells and fibroblasts, among others.
+IL-17 induces the expression of G-CSF, IL-8 and IL-6 in the target cells and thus causes increased granulocytopoiesis as well as the activation and attraction of neutrophil granulocytes.
+IL-17 also induces the expression of various pro-inflammatory mediators, such as IL-1, IL-6, PGE2, cyclooxygenase 2 and matrix metalloproteinases.

 Note(s)